confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Deployment Modes
 *********************

+KSQL supports three ways to deploy your streaming applications:

+* Interactive – data exploration and pipeline development
+* Headless – long-running production environments
+* Embedded – KSQL statements and queries run directly in your Java applications

+In all deployment modes, KSQL enables distributing the processing load for your KSQL applications across all KSQL server instances, and scaling up and down without restarting your applications.

+Command topic

 https://docs.google.com/presentation/d/1CU2-r2ZiSG_cTa1UqFq4ZwJnq7imr89pXkJVYAlecp4/edit#slide=id.g49c8886607_0_80

 Interactive
 ===========

-Use the interactive mode to developer your KSQL applications.
+Use the interactive mode to develop your KSQL applications.
 When you deploy a KSQL server in interactive mode, the REST interface is available for the KSQL CLI and |c3| to connect to.